dczmer/davelab/_basic_scripting/03_conditionals.md

 fi
 ```

-The "boolean parameter" is actually another command to run, and the return code of that command is the boolean value that is evaluated.
+The "CONDITION" is actually another command to run, and the return code of that command is the boolean value that is evaluated.
 If the command ran without error, and returned a code of "0", then the statement is "true" and the `then` block will execute.

 {: .note }
 So the purpose of an `if` statement is to conditionally execute a command based on whether another command succeeds or fails.